A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 Swiss meringue buttercream is a favorite among cake decorators for its smooth finish and ability to hold intricate piping details.
 My recipe offers a delightfully sweet, buttery flavor with a melt-in-your-mouth texture.

 Swiss meringue buttercream is made with egg whites, sugar, and butter.
 The egg whites and sugar are heated over a water bath (bain marie).
-Whipping the meringue syrup is optional; I review this more in my guide.
+Swiss meringue buttercream is made with egg whites, sugar, and butter.
+The egg whites and sugar are heated over a water bath (bain marie).
+Whipping the meringue syrup is optional; I discuss it further in my guide.

 Do choose Swiss Meringue Buttercream if:

-- If you want to start experimenting with the classic buttercreams commonly used in pastry and cake decorating, this is an excellent one to begin with.
-If you browse beautifully decorated cakes on Instagram, there’s a high chance that’s this one due to its popularity.
+- If you want to start experimenting with the classic buttercreams commonly used in pastry and cake decorating, this is an excellent place to start.
+If you browse Instagram for beautifully decorated cakes, there’s a high chance this is it, given its popularity.

-- You need a super smooth and glossy finish for your cakes.
+- You need a super-smooth, glossy finish for your cakes.

 Don’t Choose Swiss Meringue Buttercream if:

-- You need something that withstands very high heat and humidity. (usually temps above ambient room temperature) You can work around this, but it involves using fat with a higher melting temperature, such as vegetable shortening.
+- You need something that withstands very high heat and humidity. (usually temps above ambient room temperature) You can work around this by using a fat with a higher melting point, such as vegetable shortening.

 Instead of adding a flour paste-like in Ermine, we add pastry cream to the butter.
-Pastry cream contains starch and eggs, forming a loose gel.
+Pastry cream contains starch and eggs, which together form a loose gel.
 Combined with butter, it creates a buttercream with a light texture similar to Ermine.

 Choose German Buttercream if: